 Social Security benefits

-If you are receiving Social Security retirement or disability, we will stop your benefits if you are institutionalized for more than 30 continuous days after a crime conviction.
+If you are receiving Social Security retirement, survivors, or disability benefits, we will stop your benefits if you are institutionalized for more than 30 continuous days after being convicted of a crime.
 Although you cannot receive monthly Social Security benefits while you are confined, benefits to your dependent spouse or children will continue as long as they remain eligible.

-If you, for example, are convicted in March and jailed more than 30 days, you will not be eligible for March benefit.
+For example, if you are convicted in March and jailed for more than 30 days, you will not be eligible for your March benefit.
 Your payments will stop with your April payment.
 We can reinstate your benefits starting with the month you are released.
 To restart your payments, visit your local Social Security office with proof of your release.

-When you initially applied for Social Security benefits, either Supplemental Security Income (SSI) or for retirement, disability, or survivors (RSDI, also known as Title II) benefits, Social Security advised you about certain changes that could affect your ability to continue to get payments.
+When you initially applied for Social Security (retirement, survivors, or disability (RSDI, also known as Title II) benefits or Supplemental Security Income (SSI), Social Security advised you about certain changes that could affect your ability to continue to receive payments.
 For SSI benefits, the law states that you cannot live in a public institution (for example, a jail, prison, penal facility, etc.) for a full calendar month or more, and continue to get your SSI benefits.
 For Title II benefits, the law states that if you commit a crime and a court convicts you, and you serve more than 30 continuous days in jail following the conviction, you cannot get your Title II benefits.

-It is important that you tell Social Security of any of these changes as soon as possible to avoid getting money that you are not due.
-You can contact Social Security at any time at www.socialsecurity.gov/reach.htm to report any changes that may affect your Social Security payments.
+It is important you report any of these changes as soon as possible to avoid getting money you are not due.
+You can contact Social Security at our toll free number 1-800-772-1213 Monday through Friday 7am - 7pm or by going to an office.

 By law, you cannot get payments for any month (including any part of the month) in which you have been convicted and confined in a correctional facility for more than 30 consecutive days.